Urodynamics and Urodynamic Testing in Winter Haven, FL

 Electromyography or Electromyogram (EMG)

-If Dr. Booker suspects that you have symptoms caused by a dysfunction of the nerves or muscles of the urinary system they may ask you to complete an electromyography or electromyogram.
+If Dr. Booker or Dr. Lopez suspect that you have symptoms caused by a dysfunction of the nerves or muscles of the urinary system they may ask you to complete an electromyography or electromyogram.
 This test uses sensors to measure the sphincter and bladder activity and how well they respond to the person’s bodily commands.

 Results and Follow-Up Treatments